jinil110/bookmyshow/README.md

 - Set `APP_URL=http://localhost:3000`
 - Use "Pay with Stripe" on the payment page

+**- “This is a demo project.
+Payments are simulated and no real transactions are processed.”**

 Email receipts:

 - Use either `RESEND_API_KEY` or `SENDGRID_API_KEY`